ayasman/GenericDataLogger/GenericDataLogger/Usage.md

 writer.RegisterVersion(1, 5, 43);
 writer.RegisterType(typeof(TestData), BlockDataTypes.Full | BlockDataTypes.Partial);

+{
+	// ...
+Game Update Loop ...
 	writer.Update(testData); // Updates the data cache with latest object

+	// Every 1000 ms
+	{
-writer.WriteBuffer(1000); // Writes the current cache to the buffer, with the timestamp of 1000
+		writer.WriteBuffer(1000); // Writes the current cache to the buffer, with the timestamp of 1000 }
+}

+{
+	// ...
+On IO thread ...
-writer.FlushToStream(); // Push the buffer to the file stream
+	writer.FlushToStream(); // Push the buffer to the file stream }

 writer.Dispose(); // Close everything
 ```